noor-latif/portfolio-page-noor-latif-nextjs/data/aqua-robur.md

 - Configured tag mappings and data transformations for various client systems

 ### Python Automation (60% Efficiency Gain)
+- Automated device provisioning with Python, accelerating production by 60% and eliminating manual errors
 - Automated device configuration processes with Python, increasing production efficiency by 60%
 - Eliminated manual errors in provisioning workflows
 - Developed scripts for bulk device configuration and testing